mdamaan78/Sales-Insights-Project---Atliq-Hardware/README.md

 This project focuses on analyzing sales data of **AtliQ Hardware**, a company dealing in computer hardware and peripherals across India.

-The goal was to build an interactive **Power BI dashboard** to help stakeholders track key business metrics and make data-driven decisions instead of relying on manual reporting.
+The goal was to build an interactive **Power BI dashboard** that helps stakeholders track key business metrics and make data-driven decisions instead of relying on manual reporting.

 ---